Chicano Movement: Methods

 Three of the "Big Four" of the Chicano movement at the Raza Unida Party's 1972 convention: Reies Lopez Tijerina, New Mexico (second from left), Rodolfo "Corky" Gonzales, Colorado (center), and José Ángel Gutiérrez, Texas (far right).
 Cesar Chavez, California, did not attend.

 The Chicano Movement employed a variety of tactics to achieve its political and social goals, many of which mirrored those of the Civil Rights and Labor Movements.
 Both movements relied on collective action to drive change.
 Key strategies of the Chicano Movement included protests, political engagement, legal action, and alliances with like-minded groups.

 One major tactic was labor strikes, similar to those used in the labor movement, which aimed to withdraw labor and prompt economic boycotts in response.
 Nonviolent protests, demonstrations, and walkouts were also instrumental in drawing public attention to discrimination in schools and farms like those of the Los Angeles area during the 50s and 60s.
 Chicano students and workers frequently used these methods to challenge unfair treatment.

+The Chicano movement used many different tactics but one main thing they did to actually mobilize the movement was use police violence as a way to have more community support and participation, the repression from the police created a strong ethnic identity among the communities which helped with expanding the movement.

 Legal and political efforts played a crucial role in securing Chicano rights.
 Litigation was used to challenge discriminatory laws and expand legal protections.
 One major case was Hernandez v.
 Texas which gave Chicanos there first civil rights.
 The formation of organizations like La Raza Unida Party helped increase Chicano political representation and voter influence.
 Many Chicanos were unable to vote until the Voting Rights Act was amended to include language minorities in 1975, such as Spanish speakers.

 The Chicano Movement also formed alliances with other civil rights organizations to strengthen its cause.
 One notable partnership was with Martin Luther King Jr.'s Poor People's Campaign.
 These coalitions helped broaden the movement’s reach and amplify its impact.